Frequently Asked Questions – Layoffs and Unemployment Compensation in ME

 Q. If I cover the premiums for health insurance for employees on furlough/temporary layoff, will that make them ineligible for unemployment compensation?
 Is the answer the same if it is through COBRA because my policy will not cover anyone who is not actively employed?

-The Maine Department of Labor has instructed employers that continuing to provide health insurance – whether it be through traditional health insurance or COBRA benefits – will not impact your employee’s ability to receive unemployment benefits.
+The ME Department of Labor has instructed employers that continuing to provide health insurance – whether it be through traditional health insurance or COBRA benefits – will not impact your employee’s ability to receive unemployment benefits.
 Nonwage payments, however, may reduce employees’ benefits, so discuss with an attorney before reimbursing an employee for COBRA payments.

-The COVID-19 crisis is rapidly evolving and so too are changes to employment and workforce issues in Maine.
+The COVID-19 crisis is rapidly evolving and so too are changes to employment and workforce issues in ME.
 Our team is monitoring these developments in real time and we’re here to support and assist you as needed.
 Please do not hesitate to reach out if we can be helpful to you.

 To learn more visit our Coronavirus Legal Response Team webpage.